tudo-astroparticlephysics/PROPOSAL/resources/config_docu.md

 In the configuration file you can specify all parameters for your propagation.
 It's written in a .json file (no comments).
 That's why we have this (nice) Docu. ;)

-The config file is structured into three parts:
+The configuration file is structured into three parts:
 - In the "global" part the general parameters are defined like the path for the interpolation tables.
 - In the "sectors" part the different media with their geometry are defined.
 The energy-cuts, which means how accurate the propagation process should be calculated, can be setted for each sector, which then overrides the global configurations.
 - In the "detector" part the geometry of the detector is defined.